 If the event you’re planning to attend is seriously stressing you out, it’s OK not to attend.
 Putting your recovery first is always a great idea, especially if you’re new to it.

 Having said that, it’s normal for everyone to feel a little stressed out at a gathering, especially if it’s a large one.
-Here are some tips that’ll help you get through (and enjoy) gatherings with friends and family.
+Here are some tips that’ll help you get through (and hopefully enjoy) gatherings with friends and family.

-Tip #4: Distract Yourself
+Tip #4: Use Skills to Distract Yourself

 Fortunately, there are some easy, low-tech ways to cope.
 Keeping a fidget toy, a grounding stone, or just a familiar object to fiddle with in your pocket or purse often helps you feel less anxious.
+This is a great opportunity to practice some grounding skills, such as taking three deep breaths; focusing on your inhale and exhale; saying a coping statement like, “I can handle this”; or even standing up and stretching.
+This can all help with regulating the body and mind.

 Tip #5: It’s OK to Cover Up